 The management agreement provides for the payment to our Manager of a base management fee and incentive compensation if our financial performance exceeds certain benchmarks.
-In addition, stock-based compensation consisting of 750,000 shares of restricted common stock will be issued to American Capital, which wholly owns the parent company of our Manager, simultaneously with the completion of this offering.
 The base management fee and the incentive compensation will be accrued and expensed during the period for which they are earned.
-The stock-based compensation award will vest ratably on a quarterly basis over a five-year period beginning on the last day of the quarter in which we complete this offering, and will be expensed quarterly based on the fair value of the restricted stock at each quarter end.